Craving for noodles? Here is an easy way to cook Japanese chicken ramen that is both healthy and savory delicious.

 - Once done, set aside to cool off naturally and slice.

 - Boil the egg to your desire.
 See this guide to control your egg softness level.
-Peel off shell and cut into halves.
+Peel off the shell and cut into halves.

 - Dip bok choy in broth or saute spinach over medium-high heat with crushed garlic as well.